Omkar-patil-006/windows11-auto-install/README.md

 ### Step 1 — Install Ventoy on External Drive

-1. External HDD / USB connect karo
+1. Connect your External HDD or USB Drive
-2. `Ventoy2Disk.exe` **Right Click → Run as Administrator**
+2. Right Click `Ventoy2Disk.exe` → **Run as Administrator**
-3. Device mein apna drive select karo
+3. Select your drive from the Device dropdown
-4. `Option → Partition Style → GPT` select karo
+4. Go to `Option → Partition Style → GPT`
-5. **Install** click karo → OK
+5. Click **Install** → OK

-> ⚠️ Drive ka sara data delete hoga — pehle backup lo!
+> ⚠️ All data on the drive will be erased — take a backup first!

 ---